hkelly93/SmartKitchen/README.md

 Tuesday March 29, 2015
 ======================

-Harrison Kelly -- Got rid of the unused icons.
+Harrison Kelly -- Got rid of the unused icons and changed the ordering of the Latest Inventory so that
+    it was actually the latest and not the first three items.